fommil/fpmortals/manuscript/under-review.md

     already taken)
 -   `shapeless.Coproduct` for representing coproducts

-Shapeless provides the ability to convert between its generic representation and ADTs, allowing functions to be written that work **for every** `case class` and `sealed trait`.
+Shapeless provides the ability to convert back and fourth between a generic representation and the ADT, allowing functions to be written that work **for every** `case class` and `sealed trait`.

 It is not necessary to know how to write generic code to be able to make use of shapeless.
 However, it is an important part of FP Scala so